 Land Use & Natural Resources Clinic

-Areas of Emphasis: Land use; property law; natural resources law; water law; wildlife law; conservation law; environmental law; local and state government law; constitutional law; regulatory drafting; legal research and writing; preparing studies and reports; agency litigation skills; presenting to governing bodies, the public, and other organizations; interacting with scientists, elected officials, planners, and other professionals in interdisciplinary settings
+Public lands; natural resources law; water law; wildlife law; environmental law; land use; regulatory drafting; legal research and writing; problem-solving; presenting to governing bodies, the public, and other organizations; interacting with scientists, elected officials, planners, and other professionals in interdisciplinary settings.

 Study on Montana’s water rights system

 Report on agricultural land protection

 The primary mission of the Land Use and Natural Resources Clinic is to provide government support on land use and natural resources issues facing our community and state.
 On occasion, the clinic assists non-profit organizations that are engaged in studies or educational initiatives related to natural resource issues in the West.
 The clinic does not represent non-profit organizations in litigation matters.
 In selecting clinic projects, emphasis is made on the importance of community service, the interdisciplinary nature of natural resources law, and the complex balancing of stakeholder interests and perspectives that is necessary to a land use and natural resources practice.

 This clinic has three tracks: land use, water, and wildlife.
 Students are not limited to one track, and clinic projects often involve multiple natural resource issues.
 For example, a student may work on a project involving both fish habitat concerns and water rights protection.
 Another project might involve land use development and wildlife protection.